DeViL303/MultiServer3-NautilusFork/README.md

 SHA1 Checker: Used for checking SHA1s and building lists for comparison

 Validate Files: This is a standalone version of the file validator used in the mapper tool.
 Use this tool on already mapped content.

-Get File Details: New tool that shows file info - Work in Progress

-This tab is currently not working fully.
-Just the sha1 checker portion works
+Drag in files or folders to run through validator.
+- This uses a combination of header checks, byte sequence checks, and loading media files with specific libaries, mostly to confirm files are decrypted correctly.

 <div align="center">